progrium/skywatch/README.md

  * Easily monitor activity logs in real-time
  * Enable / disable checks or alerts
  * No flapping!
 It just doesn't happen.
+ * Entire system is in self-contained CLI tool
  * Simple enough for personal use, powerful enough for commercial use
  * Can be used for building adaptive systems?